-Air traffic is expected to double over the next twenty years.
-This will inevitably create new challenges in terms of equipment (e.g. aircraft) and infrastructure (e.g. IT systems, airports), but also in terms of hiring and developing personnel.
-In this context, education and training in the sector (both of technical and managerial) should not only be seen as a cost, but as the roadmap to competitiveness and success in the marketplace.
+First of all air traffic is expected to double over the next twenty years.
+This will inevitably create new challenges in terms of equipment and infrastructure, but also in terms of hiring and developing personnel.
+In this context, education and training in the sector should not only be seen as a cost, but as the roadmap to competitiveness and success in the marketplace.
 Putting people first is of essence in an increasingly automated sector and appropriate policies should be designed to address the various knowledge and skills gaps.
 Moreover, it is important to reach the appropriate scale of sector-educated and trained people to realise and sustain benefits for all involved stakeholders.
-Addressing, therefore, the issue of educated employees) and qualitative (i.e. in terms of bridging the skills gap between what is needed by the market and what is offered by education service providers) perspective.
+Addressing, therefore, the issue of education and training in the sector becomes of major importance from both a quantitative and qualitative perspective.

-In this report, we discuss education and training as an investment, outline challenges faced by the aviation industry in recruiting and retaining personnel, and detail actions that may be undertaken by the industry in improving its training and educational strategy.
+This year Hermes prepared a report that discuss education and training as an investment, outline challenges faced by the aviation industry in recruiting and retaining personnel, and detail actions that may be undertaken by the industry in improving its training and educational strategy.